 Lebaron is Senior Research Manager at Prosperity Now.
 As a member of the Applied Research team, Lebaron is one of the leads on the Prosperity Now Scorecard, providing data analysis, visualization and writing support for the initiative.
-He also provides analysis for Prosperity Now policy and programs teams, and for the Assets and Opportunity Network.
+He also provides analysis for Prosperity Now policy and programs teams, and for the Prosperity Now Community.
 Previously, Lebaron was a Research Associate at LISC MetroEdge in Chicago, IL, where he provided technical support, analysis, and data visualization for local economic development initiatives in cities across the country.
 Lebaron holds an M.A. in Urban Affairs from Loyola University Chicago, and a B.A. in Economics from California State University, Fresno.

 Sharon retired from the Dekko Foundation earlier this year, after 20 years serving in the roles of Communications Director and Program Director.
 Prior to joining the Dekko Foundation, she was the executive director of the Whitley County Communication Foundation from 1991-97.
 Sharon holds a BS in journalism and has been a communications specialist in both consultant and staff roles for numerous nonprofit and for-profit businesses.
 Sharon served on the IPA Board of Directors and Co-Chair of the Member Services Committee.

-Linda is the President and CEO of the Community Foundation of Southern Indiana.
+Linda is the President & CEO of the Community Foundation of Southern Indiana.
 She has sixteen years of experience in the community foundation field.
-Before joining CFSI, her nonprofit work experience includes serving as Vice President of Development & Stewardship for the Community Foundation of Louisville, Vice President of Gift and Trust Administration for the Presbyterian Church (USA) Foundation, and Director of the Samuel L. Greenebaum Public Service Program at the Brandeis School of Law at the University of Louisville.
+Before joining CFSI, her nonprofit work experience includes serving as the Vice President of Development & Stewardship for the Community Foundation of Louisville, Vice President of Gift and Trust Administration for the Presbyterian Church (USA) Foundation, and Director of the Samuel L. Greenebaum Public Service Program at the Brandeis School of Law at the University of Louisville.
 She is a former litigation attorney with the Louisville law firm of Frost Brown Todd.
 She received her B.S. from the University of Kentucky and J.D. from the Vanderbilt University School of Law.

-Linda serves on the board of the Indiana Philanthropy Alliance (Vice-Chair) and the Louisville, Kentucky-based Center for Nonprofit Excellence.
-She is a member and Past President of the Southern Indiana Estate Planning Council, the Kentuckiana Partnership for Philanthropic Planning, and the Fund Raising Executives of Metro Louisville, and she is a member of the Estate Planning Council of Metro Louisville.
+Linda serves on the boards of the Indiana Philanthropy Alliance (Vice-Chair) and the Louisville, Kentucky-based Center for Nonprofit Excellence.
+She is a member and Past President of the Southern Indiana Estate Planning Council, the Kentuckiana Partnership for Philanthropic Planning and the Fund Raising Executives of Metro Louisville, and she is a member of the Estate Planning Council of Metro Louisville.